Epsom 1 v Kingston 1, Surrey League division 2, Willoughby Arms, Kingston, 21 February 2022

 Where to start?
 It’s true that we’re only talking about the parochial world of Surrey chess but, within those confines, this was a hugely anticipated clash.
 This season has seen the birth of a new rivalry, between a re-established and ambitious Epsom and a rejuvenated Kingston.
 This was the fourth 2021/22 encounter between the two clubs, each one hard-fought.
 Both sides understood its significance, as it was highly likely that the victor of this match would go on to win the Beaumont Cup.

 In recent days Kingston scouts had sniffed out rumours that Epsom were going to reinforce their team with one or even two more international masters.
 Were they worried that fielding one IM (Peter Large) was not enough to match Kingston?
 This fomented a great deal of speculation among the Kingston players about possible pairings and how to prepare for them.
-In the event, there was one especially intriguing match-up on board one, where Peter Lalic faced his stepfather, IM Graeme Buckley.
-The other end of the pairings, board seven, would see a generational challenge, as our Scottish national senior team player was up against the British under-12 championship runner-up.
+In the event, there was one especially intriguing match-up on board 1, where Peter Lalić faced his stepfather, IM Graeme Buckley.
+The other end of the pairings, board 7, would see a generational challenge, as our Scottish national senior team player was up against the British under-12 championship runner-up.

 I had decided to sit, or rather, stand, this one out as non-playing captain.
 This meant I could observe the play without being distracted by my own position, and enjoy (or worry about) each of the games.
 In the initial stages many of the players seemed to be understandably cagey, apparently not wanting to commit themselves too soon in the opening, with the result that, for me at least, several of the openings defied labelling.
 One exception to this was the Scrimgour-Patel game, where Alan essayed the King’s Gambit, confidently accepted by Zain, and another was the Young-Way opening, as Julian boldly chose Alekhine’s Defence.
-All the games except for board six were being played according to the Fischer time control, but on the top boards in particular the players used up a lot of time over the opening stages.
+All the games except for board 6 were being played according to the Fischer time control, but on the top boards in particular the players used up a lot of time over the opening stages.

 As the first hour passed the outlines of the positions became more clearly defined and the players became more committal.
-Peter Andrews, our supersub on board three, playing instead of his captain, carefully built up a positional advantage and cunningly delayed castling in order to attend to more important aspects of his game.
+Peter Andrews, our supersub on board 3, playing instead of his captain, carefully built up a positional advantage and cunningly delayed castling in order to attend to more important aspects of his game.
 Suddenly there was a little flare-up of tactics which resulted in Peter temporarily having two queens on the board, both unfortunately en prise, but with his position subsequently improved.

 Around the same time, the other Peter confidently rejected his opponent’s draw offer.
 Alan’s King’s Gambit went from being strategically to tactically complicated; he acquired two bishops for a rook and several pawns, but his opponent’s rooks were inactive and his kingside in the line of fire of most of Alan’s pieces.
 How to take advantage of this?
 Alan played what looked to me like a winning rook sacrifice on h7, but Zain spotted that a check by his queen on the first rank allowed it simultaneously to return to defeat Alan’s threats.
 Kingston 0 Epsom 1.